 If you are thinking of signing up with Amazon Prime to replace Netflix, think again.
 Amazon Prime is not a viable replacement for Netflix.

 Don’t get me wrong–I like the free streaming with Amazon Prime!
 However, the offerings for new content are thinner than what you will find on Netflix.

 Let me give you an example.
-A hot movie out right now is “The Twilight Saga: Breaking Dawn, Part II”.
+A hot movie out right now is “Parasite” — it just won the Oscar for best picture.

 This is available on Amazon Instant Video (the rent or buy choice), but is NOT a part of your Amazon Prime package.
 Put another way, it is not Amazon Prime eligible and you have to pay for it just as you would watching a streaming movie from your cable company.